LamPham1991/my-portfolio/README.md

 1. In Notion: **⋯ → Export → HTML**
 2. Replace content using the same export path or re-run the build steps in this repo.
 3. Commit and push to `main`.

-## Missing materials

-Some project pages list assets that were not in the HTML export (e.g. embedded videos).
-See each project page’s **Materials needed** section.